 Meet with an expert - virtual drop-ins!

-During the submission period we will be offering one-on-one 30 minute virtual drop-in sessions with Learning Enhancement and Innovation staff, including video production experts and Learning Designers.
+Between 13th to 24th July we are offering one-on-one 30 minute virtual drop-in sessions with Learning Enhancement and Innovation staff, including video production experts and Learning Designers.
 These staff will help you develop the skills you need to complete your submission.

 The library's Copyright Co-ordinator will also be available to help with your copyright queries.